Is this the year you pack up your crew and head to the mountains for that long-anticipated winter vacation on the slopes?

 Many of the decisions you’ll have to make surrounding your winter vacation will be based on how much money you have or want to spend.
 Your ski vacation budget will help you determine some of these important questions:

-If you are planning your family ski trip 6+ months in advance, you are in good shape.
+If you are planning a ski trip 6+ months in advance, you are in good shape.

 As far as money goes, start with a ballpark figure of 5% of your household’s yearly income.
 Sound like a lot?
 It is!
 But this figure will have to include lift tickets, equipment rental, winter clothing, lodging, meals, and likely airfare and car rental fees.